Central Park West Historic District: Architecture

 The expanse of Central Park West between 61st and 97th Streets is a mixture of late 19th- and early 20th-century architectural styles.
 By far the district's most dominant style is Neo-Renaissance, mostly neo-Italian Renaissance though there are German and Flemish Renaissance influences found in some of the structures.
 Art Deco, Second Empire, Beaux-Arts and Neoclassical architecture are all found in multiple buildings.
 Gothic and Romanesque Revival influences can be found combined with other styles in some of the buildings as well as on their own.
 A few Queen Anne, Art Moderne and Italianate buildings dot the streetscape of Central Park West.

 Structures

 Of the buildings within the boundaries of the historic district only one was considered a non-contributing property to the historic character of the district when it was nominated to the National Register: the building located at 80 Central Park West, a 1965 modern building.
 The area within the district is home to nearly 40 high-quality, luxury apartment highrises.
 Sprinkled within the residential buildings are four Christian churches, one synagogue, several smaller-scale, multi-family houses, the New York Society for Ethical Culture, the New York Historical Society and the American Museum of Natural History.

 Contributing properties

-These properties are contributing properties to the Central Park West Historic District.
-In general this means that they add to the character of the historic district.
+These properties are contributing properties that add to the character of the Central Park West Historic District.